 However, every state has different rules about this process.
 Some states will allow you to register your vehicle as long as you have insurance from somewhere and then give you a form to fill out when you have switched your insurance over to in-state insurance coverage.

 If you don’t send in the form within the specified period, then your license and registration can be suspended, and you may face heavy fines as well.

 Compare Quotes From Top Companies and Save

-Will I need to cancel my policy if I’m a student attending college out of state?
+Will I need to cancel my policy if I’m attending college out of state?

-At such time as you establish residency as outlined in the Texas regulations, you will be required to switch your registration and insurance to comply with Texas law.
-If your insurance company is not licensed to do business in Texas you will have to cancel your policy and get a new one from a company that is.
+When you establish residency as outlined in the Texas regulations, you will be required to switch your registration and insurance to comply with Texas law.
+If your insurance company is not licensed to do business in Texas, you will have to cancel your policy and get a new one from a company that is.

 Do I need to cancel my policy if I’m a snowbird?

 There are plenty of drivers who live in cold-climate states but flock to warmer states during the winter months.
 These drivers are typically called “snowbirds.”
 Whether such drivers need to get a new insurance policy will be determined by their residency status and whether their provider is licensed in both states.